-In addition to the potential link between taste, appetite, and obesity, the researchers also note the problem of appetite loss among seniors.
-In older adults, taste cells also tend to lose sensitivity to various flavors.
+In addition to the potential link between taste, appetite, and obesity, the researchers also note the problem of

 If older adults don’t get the same pleasurable sensations from foods that younger individuals do, this can cause them to eat less, affecting health and possibly causing malnutrition.